patali09/patali09.github.io/_posts/2024-10-06-Common ADB Shell Commands.markdown

 - **Purpose:** Lists all the permissions that the specified package has requested.

-## find apps with specific permission
+## Find Apps with Specific Permission

 ```bash
 adb shell pm list packages -g <permission>